 Even in the unlikely event you do manage to receive a solid hit it is comparable to a bee sting that only stings for a few seconds.

-We also have our guns set at three different velocities, low impact for younger players, and for teens and adults players (180 or 280 FPS).
+We also have our guns set at two different velocities, low impact (180 FPS) for younger players, and for teens and adults players (280 FPS).

 Q. What are paintballs made of?